 The hike to Beacon Hill from Crow’s Nest Nature has some of the most gorgeous and unique views of Hong Kong.
-In my opinion, this trail is a hidden gem and doesn’t get as many hikers as some of the other neighbouring trails such as Lion Rock.
+This trail is a hidden gem, in my opinion, and doesn’t get as many hikers as some of the other neighbouring trails such as Lion Rock.
 It’s also fairly easy – relatively flat with minimal climbing.

 Check out some of the pictures from the hike and you’ll understand why I think this hike has some of the best views of the city’s skyline.